-Gateway Reviews (Gates 1 to 6) are independent expert Reviews.
+Gateway Reviews (Gates 1 to 6) are independent expert Reviews conducted over a short period.
 The structure of each of these Reviews is similar and focused on project development and delivery, and high value areas that have greatest impact on successful outcomes.